- Group Tours

 The tea ceremony (sado:

-the way of the tea) is a ceremonial way of preparing and drinking tea.
-The custom has been strongly influenced by Zen Buddhism.
+the way of the tea) is the traditional way of preparing and drinking tea.
+The custom has been strongly influenced by Zen Buddhism and is believed to have begun since the 9th Century.

-Nowadays, the tea ceremony is a relatively popular hobby.
-Many Japanese, who are interested in their own culture, take tea ceremony lessons.
-Tea ceremonies are held in traditional Japanese rooms in cultural community centers or private houses.
+Nowadays, the tea ceremony is a relatively popular hobby in Japan.
+Many Japanese who are interested in their own culture take tea ceremony and ikebana (flower arranging) lessons.
+Tea ceremonies are held in traditional Japanese rooms in cultural community centers, private houses, or in tea-houses.
 The ceremony itself consists of many rituals that have to be learned by heart.
-Almost each hand movement is prescribed.
-Basically, the tea is first prepared by the host, and then drunk by the guests.
-The tea is bitter matcha green tea made of powdered tea leaves.
+Each motion in the tea ceremony hold significance and must be followed in the proper order.
+Basically, the tea is first prepared by the host, then enjoyed by guests.
+The tea is a bitter matcha green tea made of powdered tea leaves.
+There may be some sweets with the ceremony, depending on the level of formality.
+There are two types of ceremonies, the informal chakai and the formal chaji.
+Both vary in complexity and mannerisms, but still use matcha.
+There's also the senchado ceremony which uses tea leaves instead of powdered tea.

 Composed of a Museum, Tea House and Garden